4 out of 5 people found this review helpfulwrite a review of this game

 read more reviews for this game

-There are many ways to solve KQ6, using alternate solutions for situations that you will face, and you will be awarded more points if you happen to take the best route.
-Your end goal is to get inside the castle.
-Likewise, there are multiple ways that you can get inside, and more points are also awarded if you choose to take the difficult path in.
+There are many ways to solve KQ6, using alternate solutions for some situations that you will face, and you will be awarded more points if you happen to take the best route.
+Your end goal is to get inside the castle, and there are multiple ways that you can get inside, and more points are also awarded if you choose to take the difficult path in.
 The multiple solutions make KQ6 highly replayable.

 There are always inconsistencies among the voices in Sierra's CD-ROM games.
 Different actors have played the same role.
 The voice of Alexander is not the same voice that you hear in KQ6, and the same goes for Cassima, Rosella, and Valanice as well.
 The characters are played by two different people, and I don't think that's right.
 There should be the same actor playing a certain character throughout the series, like what Sierra did for Graham.